civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 71

-  **(1)** Unless the regulations provide otherwise, every employee of a person that is authorized under this Act to sell, distribute or produce cannabis may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so as part of their employment duties and functions and in a manner that is consistent with the conditions that apply to their employer's authorization.
+  **(1)** Unless the regulations provide otherwise, every employee of a person that is authorized under this Act to **possess,** sell, distribute or produce cannabis may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so as part of their employment duties and functions and in a manner that is consistent with the conditions that apply to their employer's authorization.

-  **(2)** Unless the regulations provide otherwise, every individual who is acting as the agent or mandatary of a person that is authorized under this Act to sell, distribute or produce cannabis may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so as part of their role as agent or mandatary and in a manner that is consistent with the conditions that apply to their principal's or mandator's authorization.
+  **(2)** Unless the regulations provide otherwise, every individual who is acting as the agent or mandatary of a person that is authorized under this Act to **possess,** sell, distribute or produce cannabis may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so as part of their role as agent or mandatary and in a manner that is consistent with the conditions that apply to their principal's or mandator's authorization.

 ### Section 72